 I used to run.
 A lot.
 I loved to run.
-At my peak, I ran half hour a day, an hour on Fridays, and one and a half to two days on the weekend.
+At my peak, I ran half an hour during the week, an hour on Fridays, and one and a half to two days on the weekend.
 I was thin as a rail.

 But, as they say, “life happens”.
 The way things turned out, I was out of running for quite a bit more than a decade.
 It was difficult to get back to it.
 Several things helped in that process, but by far the largest help was the concept of running for 8 minutes and walking for two.